cdzombak/mqtt2influxdb/README.md

 > [!NOTE]
 > Timestamps from an Apple platform formatted as `NSISO8601DateFormatWithInternetDateTime` **will** be parsed correctly by this program.

-In the future, multiple timestamp formats may be supported; see #TK.
+In the future, multiple timestamp formats may be supported; see [#3](https://github.com/cdzombak/mqtt2influxdb/issues/3).

 ### Multiple .env files